danielabar/aurelia-presentation/README.md

 This will open a browser window at [http://localhost:8000/#/](http://localhost:8000/#/).

 Edit slides in [index.html](http://localhost:8000/#/).
 The `grunt serve` task watches for changes and livereloads in the browser.

+Alternatively, if you don't want to use grunt, any other static server can be used such as `python -m SimpleHTTPServer` or `npm install -g http-server` and then run `http-server` from project root.

 ## Publish